oschweitzer/learning-resources/angular_lesson.md

 ## Services

 Services act as central business unit,somewhere where can centralize your code in.
-They are often used to handle data whereas components are use to display data basically.
+They are often used to handle data whereas components are used to display data basically.

 Services in Angular are classes decorated with the `@Injectable` decorator.
 This decorator tells Angular that this class will be injected somewhere using **dependency injection**.
-Dependency injection is a design pattern, a specific form of **[inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control)** where basically a client doesn't want to know how to construct a service, it just want to use it so it will delegate the creation of this service to an injector.
+Dependency injection is a design pattern, a specific form of **[inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control)** where basically a client doesn't want to know how to construct a service, it just wants to use it, so it will delegate the creation of this service to an injector.

 ```typescript
 import {Injectable} from '@angular/core';